 Sign up Bonus, Rewards and Transfer Options

-The Starwood Preferred Guest® Credit Card from American Express has a sign up bonus of up to 25,000 points.
-This includes 10,000 points after your first purchase and 15,000 more points when you spend $5,000 in the first six months.
+The Starwood Preferred Guest® Credit Card from American Express has a sign up bonus of up to 25,000 points after you use your new Card to make $3,000 in purchases within the first 3 months.

 The 25,000 bonus points would be enough for five nights at any Category 2 hotel (including select Four Points, Sheraton, aloft, element and Westin Hotels) or up to two free nights at a higher end category 5 hotel (including great properties like the St. Regis Atlanta, W New York, Westin Los Cabos, Westin Beaver Creek, etc…).
 Since Starwood does not have blackout dates or availability restrictions, you can schedule your nights at any time!

 The points earned with this card can either be used for free nights at over 1,000 hotels in over 100 countries, OR they can be used for free flights on over 150 airlines.
 There are two ways to book flights with Starpoints: